Your baby at 9 weeks

 The major internal organs, such as the heart, brain, lungs, kidneys and gut, continue developing.

-At 9 weeks of pregnancy, the baby has grown to about 22mm long from head to bottom.
+At 9 weeks of pregnancy, your baby has grown to about 22mm long from head to bottom.

 You at 9 weeks